 Call for Applications

-The next open call for applications is expected to be scheduled for summer 2019.
-Artists may register for a complimentary workshop to learn more about the application process and what the curatorial panel looks for in submissions in spring 2019.
+The next open call for applications is expected to be scheduled for summer 2020.
+Artists may register for a complimentary workshop to learn more about the application process and what the curatorial panel looks for in submissions once the call is open.

 Before F&M Projects, French & Michigan produced publications in conjunction with solo exhibitions for artists exploring new directions in their work.
 Under a traditional gallery, F&M published four catalogues that include curatorial essays, articles by guest writers, and interviews with the artists.

 Learn more about the exhibitions and programs presented by French & Michigan that inspired the educational work now operating under the nonprofit organization F&M Projects.